 - People are baptized by full immersion to symbolize Jesus’s death, burial and resurrection.

 - They typically wear a robe with normal clothes underneath (and bring clothes to change into for afterwards!)

 - The pastor will generally give a short introduction and the person will probably share their testimony.

 - The pastor will ask the person some “Do you believe” type questions to make sure the person is a believing Christian.

 - The pastor will dunk the person while saying “I now baptize you in the name of the Father, and of the Son and of the Holy Spirit.”

 - Much applause and rejoicing from everyone watching!

 - And yes, you can hold your nose!
 (I know; you were curious.)

-Where: In front of the church.
+Where: At the baptismal font, usually in front of the church.

-- The parents and godparents state their intentions/promises for the child (to baptize them and raise them in the Catholic faith)
+- The parents and godparents state their intentions/promises for the child (to baptize them and raise them in the Catholic faith).

 - The priest, parents and godparents make the sign of the cross on the baby.